 To start at the very beginning, which is apparently, a very good place to start, or should I say….
 Once upon a time… Janis Denise Pegrum was born within the sound of Bow Bells on the 18th March 1966.
-She was not, however born the only princess to a king and queen, but as the only child of teenage parents who didn’t have an awful lot of money but pocketfuls of big dreams and aspirations.
-Starting off in the hinterland of Newbury Park, on the edge of London and then on to the suburban splendour of Chigwell, by the age of seven Janis found herself in the wild, wild woods of Epping Essex — which would become her home town until her 30s.
-Apart from wanting to be Ginger Rogers when she grew up, or a marine biologist — like on Flipper — she mostly harboured within her heart an ambition to be a writer, with no regard toward her undiagnosed dyslexia (it hadn’t been officially labeled in the 1970s), it simply made this dream a little bit more of a steeper hill for her than for most, but then she was never one to be afraid of climbing the odd mountain, or two.
-Becoming a published author came only second in her heart to joining the RAF, having been inspired all through her childhood by her grandparents’ recollections of their wartime duty in the Royal Air Force.
+She was not, however born the only princess to a king and queen, but as the only child of teenage parents who didn’t have an awful lot of money but pocketfuls of dreams and aspirations.
+Starting off in the hinterland of Newbury Park, on the edge of London and then moving on to the suburban splendour of Chigwell, by the age of seven Janis found herself in the wild, wild woods of Epping Essex — which would become her home town until she was 30.
+Apart from wanting to be Ginger Rogers when she grew up, or a marine biologist — like on Flipper — she mostly harboured within her heart a burning ambition to write… with no regard whatsoever toward her undiagnosed dyslexia (it hadn’t been invented in the 1970s), it simply made this dream a little bit more of a steeper hill to climb for her than for most, but then she was never one to be afraid of climbing the odd mountain, or two.
+By the time she was a teenager, becoming a published author came only second in her heart to joining the RAF, having been inspired all through her childhood by her grandparents’ recollections of their wartime duty in the Royal Air Force.
 Janis joined up the moment she was the required seventeen and a half, as an Air frame Mechanic.

 Leaving the RAF, in order to get married, Janis worked for a time as a trainee dealer in the London FX market before becoming a full-time mother and housewife in 1987.
 She had always been scribbling poetry and short stories here and there but motherhood finally gave her the time to explore her creative writing a little bit further and, throughout the 90s Janis studied her craft by attending various courses in creative writing and screenwriting, including obtaining a much coveted place on the eminent Robert Mckee’s, severely intensive, three day “Story” seminar when it came to London.